The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 Text

-This is Jim Fetzer, your host on the Raw Deal, right here in Revolution Radio Studio B this 10th day of October, 2025.
+This is Jim Fetzer, your host on the Raw Deal, right here in Revolution Radio Studio B this 10th day of October, 2025, where I expect to be joined by co-host Paul from California.

-Where I expect to be joined by co-host Paul from California, but my special guest today will be David Skurbina, who is an expert on many subjects.
+But my special guest today will be David Scurbina, who is an expert on many subjects.

-He spent 30 uh, well, 15 years at Dearborn, Michigan, and pre-or prior to that at the University of Helsinki, which has one of the best philosophy departments in the world, may I say.
+He spent 30, well, 15 years at Dearborn, Michigan, and prior to that, at the University of Helsinki, which has one of the best philosophy departments in the world, may I say.

-Before we get there, however, we're gonna take a look at a couple of stories of international concern that uh I believe are gonna merit our attention.
+Before we get there, however, we're going to take a look at a couple of stories of international concern that I believe are going to merit our attention.

 There we go.